 The answer doesn’t need to be yes in order for you to succeed.
 Everyone has different strengthens, so if practical subjects are more your area then think about choosing those instead.
 Hands-on subjects are just as valuable, so don’t be afraid to do something a bit different.
 Think about a mixture of written exams and practical things – this can help to prevent study boredom!

 4. What do you enjoy doing?

 For a moment forget what you think you need to do for your career (if you’re even thinking that far ahead!) or what all the teachers are saying you should do and instead think about what you like spending time doing.
 Don’t be afraid to mix things up, and throw in Music, Art or PE with some science subjects.
 The break will probably do you good!

-For me a good mix didn’t mean that everything was the same, it was about the getting the right mix so that I could enjoy my studies without drowning in numbers and equations.
+For me a good mix didn’t mean that everything was the same, it was about getting the right mix so that I could enjoy my studies without drowning in numbers and equations.
 Don’t be limited to what you feel you have to do – be brave!

-This piece was written by Alison Warner.
+This article was written by Alison Warner.